In spirit and in look, he is a black-haired Leonardo DiCaprio about to board the Titanic. We regularly work together at the store.

 I run through the Atlanta airport, seconds from missing the flight, steady that things work themselves out, work is the key.

-“Grace is gone, Flower works now,” Dawn is saying to me across the gas station counter.
+“Grace is gone, Rose works now,” Dawn is saying to me across the gas station counter.
 Over the summer she’s been stopping by in good moods, as if she’s proud of me or something.
 “Things aren’t the way they were before.”

 Outside the store's wall-sized windows the morning is heavy with the usual fog of late.
 Squirrels with extra-bushy tails skip through the gas-pumps, looking for crumbs.
 Cobwebs cover the garden separating the lot from the four-lane road that meets the interstate and its magic of otherworldly outsiders needing gas, college sports teams needing sandwiches.